funkhaus/fitToParent/README.md

 I have really improved on the answer from @TrueBlueAussie (from here: http://stackoverflow.com/questions/18838963/proportionally-scale-iframe-to-fit-in-a-div-using-jquery) over time.

+All options:
+	jQuery('#wrapper iframe').fitToParent({
+	    height_offset: 0, // Int.
+Put some space around the video
+	    width_offset: 0, // Int.
+Put some space around the video
+	    box_height: , // Int.
+Will look for .size-parent, or fallback to parent size
+	    box_width: // Int.
+Will look for .size-parent, or fallback to parent size
+	    callback: function(newWidth, newHeight){

+	    }
+	});

 Assuming you have HTML of this:

     <div id="wrapper">